joshrieken/fist_of_fury/README.md

 end
 ```

+**GOTCHA WARNING:** If you define the recurrence rules within the job classes themselves, you may run into an issue where your jobs never run in development.
+By default, Rails does not eager load code in development, and thus will not load your job classes, resulting in your jobs not being scheduled.
+Either set `config.eager_load = true` in `development.rb` or reference your job classes somewhere in an initializer (`config/fist_of_fury.rb` is a good candidate).

 If you did not run the install generator, you need to kick off the process somewhere (like an initializer) with this:

 ```Ruby